-PHUMIAH THE HIGH PRIESTESS OF SIDON TO THE OTHER PRIESTESSES
+PHUMIAH, THE HIGH PRIESTESS OF SIDON

-AKE YOUR HARPS AND LET ME SING.
+TAKE your harps and let me sing.

 Beat your strings, the silver and the gold;

 For I would sing the dauntless Man

 Who slew the dragon of the valley,

 Then gazèd down with pity

 Upon the thing He had slain.